sethjuarez/bibble/README.md

 # Bibble - AI-Powered Creative Content Generation

 Bibble is a powerful Python toolkit for generating and editing multimedia content using Azure OpenAI services.
-It provides seamless integration with OpenAI's cutting-edge models including Sora for video generation and DALL-E for image editing and enhancement.
+It provides seamless integration with OpenAI's cutting-edge models including Sora for video generation and gpt-image-1 for image editing and enhancement.

 ## ✨ Features